lockemind/angularjs-info-resources/angular-style-guide.md

 ###Singletons
 Services are instantiated with the new keyword, use this for public methods and variables.
 Since these are so similar to factories, use a factory instead for consistency.

+Note: All Angular services are singletons.
+This means that there is only one instance of a given service per injector.

+##Factories
+###Single Responsibility
+Factories should have a single responsibility, that is encapsulated by its context.
+Once a factory begins to exceed that singular purpose, a new factory should be created.

+###Singletons
+Factories are singletons and return an object that contains the members of the service.

+Note: All Angular services are singletons.

+###Accessible Members Up Top
+Expose the callable members of the service (its interface) at the top, using a technique derived from the Revealing Module Pattern.